 In prokaryotes, gene regulation has a limited role.
 The Lac operon (Lactose Operon) mechanism does permit sensitive responses to a rapidly changing environment.

-The above image represents the Lac operon concept in two conditions:
+What happens to E.Coli when lactose is not present?
+The above lac operon concept represents the Lac operon concept in two conditions:

-- a.
-This is the condition of absense of Lactose molecule in Prokaryotic gene expression
+- This is the condition of absence of Lactose molecule in Prokaryotic gene expression

-- b.
-This is the condition of presence of Lactose molecule in Prokaryotic gene expression
+- This is the condition of the presence of Lactose molecule in Prokaryotic gene expression